TangSiyang2001/TangSiyang2001/README.md

 ### Hi there 👋
 - :school: Student from CSU
-- 🔭 Focusing on big data and back end development
+- 🔭 Focusing on distributed system and big data
-- 🌱 Interested in distributed system and middleware development
+- 🌱 Interested in middleware development
-- 👯 Looking to collaborate on making awsome change
+- 👯 Looking to collaborate on changing the world
 - 📫 How to reach me: tangsiyang2001@foxmail.com

 ![](https://github-readme-stats.vercel.app/api?username=TangSiyang2001)